DuncanDoyle/gg-sp-8797/ANALYSIS.md

 Conversely, the bug itself is a security risk: unintended policies (e.g. transformations that alter auth headers, or permissive CORS) can bleed onto routes that were never meant to have them.
-This is the scenario the customer in [solo-projects#8797](https://github.com/solo-io/solo-projects/issues/8797) is hitting.
+This is the scenario reported in [solo-projects#8797](https://github.com/solo-io/solo-projects/issues/8797).

 Because both fixing and not fixing carry security implications, the fix should ship with an opt-out flag.